- Open rate 22.58%

-So as you can see, answering this question is never an easy task.
-It will always depend on the target audience you want to reach and how they behave.
-When do they have time to read and act upon your messages?
-Is it the same time every day?
-Or does it vary from day to day?
+It always depends on who you want to reach and how they behave.
+When do they have time to read and act on your messages?
+Is it the same time every day – or does it vary day to day?
 It's hard to say.

 |# of messages||% of cycles||Open rate||Click-through rate||Click-to-open rate||Unsubscribe rate||Spam rate|

 Shorter autoresponder cycles tend to produce better results.
 But it’s not really about length – it’s all about delivering value.
-You can easily run engaging long-term campaigns if your emails remain useful to your subscribers.
+You can easily run engaging long-term campaigns if subscribers keep finding your emails useful.

-The trick is to understand the customer journey and match content to context at every stage.
-For example, B2B sales cycles are usually complex and might sometimes extend into years.
-They require long email sequences and create great opportunities to address your target audience’s information needs.
+The trick is to understand the customer journey, and create marketing automation workflows that match every stage.
+For example, B2B sales cycles are usually complex and might even extend into years.
+They call for long email sequences that seize every potential opportunity to address your audience’s needs.

 |Opens by hour||% of all message opens||Cumulative %||% of all message clicks||Cumulative %|

-For now, the best way around it is to use an image (maybe even an animated GIF) that looks like a video player and link it to your page.
-This way you'll improve your click-throughs and the experience of your contacts.
+For now, the best workaround is to use an image (maybe even an animated GIF) that looks like a video player and links to your page.
+That way, you'll boost your click-throughs and enhance your contacts’ experience.

 Give the reader an idea of what’s inside

 Your subject lines need to be compelling enough to get people to open the email.
-So it’s not about the length of the subject line as much about it’s conveying the message.
+So in most cases, it’s not about the length of the subject line but rather conveying the message.

 The title of the email should give the reader an idea of what’s inside.
-If the content is relevant to your audience, it's easy to come up with a subject line that results in a high open rate.
+If the content is relevant to your audience, it's easy to come up with a subject line that scores a high open rate.

 |Emoji||% of messages||Open rate|